 Encapsulation Contractors and Seam Tape

 Based on all the facts we have laid out we are not sure why some crawl space encapsulation professionals choose to ignore the importance of encapsulation seam tape.
 For us the reasons are clear why the vapor barrier should be overlapped and taped with a great waterproofing seam tape.
-If you'd like an estimate on your crawl space encapsulation, basement waterproofing, attic insulation, yard drainage or duct sealing and cleaning, please contact us today.

 We hope you will let us know your thoughts on seam tape in the comments below.
 Do you feel it is essential to crawl space encapsulation or do you have other recommendations?
 Thanks for reading.